Children’s books about shyness

 Shybug (by Kevin Ann Planchet) deals specifically with the problem of overcoming shyness in order to make friends.
 It tells a simple story about how two girls manage to reach out to each other despite their differences and fears and become friends.
 There are some tips at the end for parents on helping shy children to make friends.
 Gentle, accessible story with pretty illustrations. (age 3+)

-*New for Autumn 2019, The Orangutan Who Sang by Jay Vincent is a richly illustrated rhyming paperback all about an orangutan who gets very nervous and tongue-tied.
+*New The Orangutan Who Sang by Jay Vincent is a richly illustrated rhyming paperback all about an orangutan who gets very nervous and tongue-tied.
 This is a lovely story to read if you have a 4-7 year-old who is shy or who just gets very nervous when they have to speak up in class or assembly.

 You’ll find lots more useful recommendations in: